adzcai/rlbook/book/1_intro/intro.md

 -   **Probability:** Random variables, probability distributions, expectation and variance, the law of iterated expectations (Adam's rule), covariance, conditional probability, Bayes's rule, and the law of total probability.

++++

+## Reinforcement learning in a nutshell

+Broadly speaking, RL is a subfield of machine learning that studies how an agent can learn to make sequential decisions in a dynamic environment.
+It provides a powerful framework for attacking a wide variety of problems, including robotic control, video games and board games, resource management, language modelling, and more.
+It also provides an interdisciplinary paradigm for studying animal and human behavior.
+Many of the most stunning results in machine learning, ranging from AlphaGo to ChatGPT, are built on top of RL.

-**How does reinforcement learning differ from other machine learning paradigms?** Machine learning is often broken down into the three subcategories of supervised learning, unsupervised learning, and RL.
+**How does reinforcement learning differ from other machine learning paradigms?** Machine learning is often broken down into the three subcategories of supervised learning, unsupervised learning, and reinforcement learning.

 -   **Supervised learning.** Supervised learning concerns itself with learning a mapping from inputs to outputs (e.g. image